 - Blurry, low-resolution, or dim/dark photos

 - Stock images or photos not owned by you (e.g. photos from your vendors)

-- Digitally created pictures (e.g. just your logo, collages, heavy text overlay)
+- Digitally-created pictures (e.g. centering your logo, collages, heavy text overlay)

 - Social handles or URLs on pictures